Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 Step-By-Step Instructions

-Before you begin, download the InvasiveSpeciesBegin.fmw workspace as well as the InvasiveSpecies2023.fsproject. (updated for FME 2023.0) from the Files section of this article.
-Note that both the workspace and automation will need to be configured to your project parameters before they will work.
+The completed workspace, InvasiveSpecies-Complete.fmw, and the InvasiveSpecies2023.fsproject that contains the automation, can be downloaded from the Files section of this article.
+Note that both the workspace and automation will need to be configured according to your environment's parameters before they work.

 Part 1: Connect the Survey123 Webhook to FME Flow